nishakuvalekar25/Budget_Buddy/README.md

 2. Features
 3. Demo
 4. Installation
-5. Usage
-6. Bug Reporting
+5. Bug Reporting
-7. Contact
+6. Contact

 ## Download the APK
 📥 Get the latest version of BudgetBuddy by downloading the APK from [Here](https://drive.google.com/file/d/1kNF7LLhK-znKRhCKDCnOM7dxsvFaVSKs/view?usp=sharing).
 Install it on your Android device to find solution for effortlessly tracking your daily expenses and incomes.